 Want to change a policy, advocate for an issue, create a program, drop some street art?
 Join us and let’s do it!

-We think that shelving the project without exploring its possibilities is a wasted opportunity, and we're advocating for robust public input from the neighborhoods along Orange Grove that stand to benefit most from the economic and safety investment.
-Visit our Orange Grove campaign site.
+Orange Grove Boulevard is being considered for safety improvements -- fully funded by CA state grants -- that would curb speeding and reduce the risk of traffic crashes.
+We're advocating for public input from the neighborhoods along Orange Grove that stand to benefit most from the economic and safety investment, including those west of Lake Ave.
+Visit our Orange Grove project site.

 Image source: NACTO Urban Street Guide (link)

 Pasadena consistently ranks in the worst top 5 among cities of its size for people injured or killed while walking or biking each year.
 Of the more than 1000 people injured in traffic crashes in Pasadena each year, an average of 5 people are killed and 20 people are severely injured.
 Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries, because no loss of life is acceptable.

 Vision Zero has been adopted in hundreds of cities worldwide, including NYC, Chicago, San Diego, and Los Angeles.
 We think it’s time for Pasadena to step up and join them, and we’re leading the charge.

 In early 2016, the North Fair Oaks Empowerment Initiative of Northwest Pasadena asked Pasadena CSC to serve as a resource as they began advocating for a Complete Streets treatment of the North Fair Oaks corridor.
 We helped them to organize a community workshop, and in 2017, their team successfully asked for and won a variety of traffic improvements.
 We continue to partner with the NFO Empowerment Initiative as they pursue even bigger wins for their community.